China says Xi was given no option for video address to COP26 | Headlines

 The faltering diplomatic relationship between China and the United States - the two biggest emitters of climate-warming greenhouse gases - is emerging as one of the biggest stumbling blocks during the latest round of climate talks.
 Beijing has rejected Washington's efforts to separate climate from wider conflicts between the two sides, with senior diplomat Wang Yi telling U.S. climate envoy John Kerry in September that there was still a "desert" threatening the "oasis" of climate cooperation.

 One particular point of contention for China has been the U.S. imposition of sanctions on Chinese companies, including solar equipment suppliers, with links to the Xinjiang region.
-China rejects western claims of human rights abuses in the northwestern region of the country.
+China rejects Western allegations of human rights abuses in the northwestern region of the country.

 "You can't ask China to cut coal production on the one hand, while at the same time imposing sanctions on Chinese photovoltaic enterprises," Wang said on Tuesday.
-The Global Times, part of the Communist Party-run People's Daily stable of newspapers, said in a Monday editorial that the United States should not expect to be able to influence Beijing on climate while attacking it on human rights and other issues.
+The Global Times, part of the Communist Party-run People's Daily stable of newspapers, said in an editorial on Monday that the United States should not expect to be able to influence Beijing on climate while attacking it on human rights and other issues.

 Washington's attitude towards China has made it "impossible for China to see any potential to have fair negotiation amid the tensions", the paper said.